revilowaldow/IDRotF-Obsidian/Session Notes/2025/10 25 - Session 31.md

 Bryn Shander bulletin

 - [ ] More Frostmaiden sightings come with more blizzards.
 Meanwhile temperatures continue to plummet, all but essential travel between Towns is not advised.
-- [ ] Starvation on the rise as fishers and hunters struggle to provide - what is the secret to Easthavens success?
+- [ ] Starvation on the rise as fishers and hunters struggle to provide - what is the secret to Easthaven's success?
 - [ ] Whale poachers caught near the sea of moving Ice.
 Will the beloved Angajuk fall foul to Ten Towners desperation?
 - [ ] Raids a possibility as Reghed Tribes camp closer to town - could Icewind Dales ugly History repeat itself?
 - [ ] Gnoll attacks on the east way becoming more common - Ten Towners reported missing.
 Star fisher from Easthaven among them.